 We recommend that parents follow health professional advice in these situations.

 What if my baby won’t take a dummy?

 Not all babies like using dummies.
 If your baby repeatedly refuses a dummy, do not force them to take it.

-Some studies have suggested that finger or thumb-sucking may give a similar benefit, but even if your baby does not do this, following other safer sleep advice such as not smoking and placing your baby to sleep on their back will still significantly lower their chance of SIDS
+Following other safer sleep advice such as not smoking and placing your baby to sleep on their back will still significantly lower their chance of SIDS